openhab/openhab-addons/bundles/org.openhab.binding.lcn/README.md

 | `mode`      | Dimmer resolution: `native50` or `native200` See below.                                                    | String  | Yes      |
 | `timeoutMs` | Period after which an LCN command is resent, when no acknowledge has been received (in ms) (default: 3500) | Integer | Yes      |

-> **IMPORTANT:** You need to configure the dimmer output resolution.
-This setting is valid for the **whole** LCN bus.<br />
+> **ATTENTION:** You must set the correct dimmer output resolution in the PCK Gateway Thing (`mode`)!
+This setting is crucial, and valid for the **whole** LCN bus.<br />
-The setting is either 0-50 steps or 0-200 steps.
+It is either 0-50 steps or 0-200 steps.
-It **has to be the same** as in the parameterizing software **LCN-PRO** under Options/Settings/Expert Settings.
+It has to be the same as in the parameterizing software LCN-PRO under Options/Settings/Expert Settings.<br />
-See the following screenshot.
+**When using a wrong dimmer output setting, dimming the outputs will result in unintended behavior!**

+Please see the following LCN-PRO screenshot to determine the dimmer output resolution for the LCN bus:

 ![LCN-PRO screenshot, showing the 50 or 200 steps for the dimmer outputs](doc/LCN-PRO_output_steps.png)

-When using a wrong dimmer output setting, dimming the outputs will result in unintended behavior.

 ### Thing: LCN Group